A BEAUTIFUL CHARACTER APARTMENT WITH 11ft HIGH CEILINGS: Set within the converted Maws Craft Works.

 How to get there – from Ironbridge take the B4373 road towards Broseley; proceed over the Free Bridge by the Robin Hood Inn and then turn left following the signs for the Tile Museum; proceed past the Tile Museum and after about ¼ of a mile turn left by the Maws Craft Centre – proceed down the slope to the car park and pedestrian access to Yorke House is through the large wrought iron gates with the entrance door with security intercom system on the left hand side.

-Tenure – we are advised the property is Leasehold – 99 years from 1993.
-We are advised there is an annual ground rent payable (currently £50 per annum) and service charge (currently £1573.83 per annum).
-The vendor is currently in the process extnding of extending the lease.
+Tenure – we are advised the property is Leasehold – a new lease of 162 years expiring in 2180 has recently been put in place.
+We are advised there is no annual ground rent payable.
+There is a service charge payable (currently £1578.83 per annum).

 Services – we are advised mains electricity, water and drainage services are connected.